Ial: History

 During the Conquest of Wales by King Edward Longshanks, Iâl would be taken very early on and added to the county of Shropshire, annexing the commote into the Kingdom of England.
 It would be around that time that the Welsh name Ial would be anglicised to Yale.
 However, the commote would remain Welsh in culture and retain Welsh laws and customs under the terms accorded by the Statute of Rhuddlan.

+Later history

 King Edward would later merge the Lordship with others nearby, renaming it the Lordship of Bromfield and Yale, and would award it to his relative, the military commander and Guardian of Scotland, John de Warenne, 6th Earl of Surrey.
 After his successful conquest of Wales, King Edward would go on a campaign to conquer Scotland.
-John de Warenne would be one of his Commander at the Battle of Stirling, fighting against William Wallace, and later, fighting at the Battle of Falkirk.
+John de Warenne would be one of his Commanders at the Battle of Stirling, fighting against William Wallace, and later, fighting at the Battle of Falkirk.

 The title of Lord of Yale would eventually be reclaimed by the Princes of Powys Fadog, while the title of Lord of Bromfield and Yale would be passed to the Earls of Surrey of the House of Warenne, and later on, to the Earls of Arundel of the House of Howard.

 The co-Lordship of Yale, when part of the Lordship of Bromfield and Yale, featured the manor of Llan Egwestl belonging to Valle Crucis Abbey, and the manor of Llandegla belonging to St Asaph Cathedral, next to Horseshoe falls, in Llangollen.
+Valle Crucis Abbey was Yale's religious center, its monastery, and the main burial place of the princes of Powys Fadog.
+It was referred to as the Rome of Yale by poet Gutun Owain during the Tudor period.

 The rest of the Lordship of Yale was divided into two manors called the Manor of Yale Raglaria, and the Manor of Yale Praepositura, dating back to the Welsh period before English rule.
 Anglicized as the Manor of Yale Raglar, it later belonged to Roger, son of John Wynne, ancestor of the Rogers of Bryntagor and the Yales of Plas-yn-Yale.

+In 1536, with the Act of Union brought forward by Thomas Cromwell on behalf of Henry VIII, the Welsh marcher lordships like Yale lost their special status and became unified with England.

 Lords of Yale

-Yale was retaken from the Danish Vikings in the early 10th century during the Viking age.
+Yale belonged to the Powys Dynasty from at least the 4th century through king Cadell Ddyrnllwg, and was lost and retaken from the Danish Vikings in the early 10th century during the Viking Age.
 It was thereafter held by the Kings of Powys and granted to: